stacktracejs/stacktrace.js/README.md

 * *offline: Boolean (default: false)* - Set to `true` to prevent all network requests

 #### `StackTrace.getSync(/*optional*/ options)` => Array[[StackFrame](https://github.com/stacktracejs/stackframe)]
-Generate a backtrace from invocation point, then parse it. **HEADS UP:** This method does not use source maps or guess anonymous functions.
+Generate a backtrace from invocation point, then parse it.
+This method does not use source maps or guess anonymous functions.

 **(Optional) options: Object**
 * *filter: Function([StackFrame](https://github.com/stacktracejs/stackframe) => Boolean)* - Only include stack entries matching for which `filter` returns `true`